- Incontinence of the bladder, resulting in urine loss, is called "urinary incontinence" or "UI" for short.

 - Incontinence of the bowel, resulting in loss of gas or fecal matter, is called "fecal incontinence" or "bowel incontinence" or "accidental bowel leakage (ABL)".

 Who has incontinence?

 You are not alone!
 According to recent reports by the US National Institutes of Health, approximately thirty-three million adult women and men who are living with or have experienced urinary incontinence in the US.
 There are countless more living with fecal incontinence.
 And then there are those who are living with both bladder and bowel incontinence.
-There are almost 500 million living with incontinence globally.
+Statistics tell us that sometime during 2019, 500 million people will be living with incontinence globally.
 And none of these statistics represent how many children are affected by incontinence.

 One of the common myths about incontinence is that it only affects older people or women.
 Actually, men, women and children of all ages and races can experience incontinence.
 However, it is more common in older adults and women, especially women who have had children.

 Incontinence is not a disease in and of itself.
 Rather, it is a symptom of something else that is going wrong, or not working quite right, in the body.
 That is why it is always important to see a doctor about any problems with incontinence or leakage of urine or fecal matter.
 Many things can contribute to having incontinence, and sometimes it is a combination of factors.

 Determining what is causing your incontinence will require the assistance of a healthcare professional.
 Some of the things that can contribute to having incontinence (and this list is not exhaustive) are: constipation, medications, diabetes, obesity and prostate problem.

 There are different types of incontinence.
 The are two main types of urinary incontinence: